 Note that there are two main types of Li-Ion cells we use, 18650 and 21700.
 The numbers are basically the dimension of the cell, 21700 is heavier and physically larger, so is its capacity.

-I am using 18650 here because it’s more common and widely available online for purchase.
+I am using 18650 here because it’s generally more common and widely available online.

-Sony VTC5A (US18650VTC5A) and VTC6 (US18650VTC6) are the popular choice and rated for 2600mAh and 3000mAh respectively.
-VTC5A has higher discharge rate (25A) than VTC6 (20A), but also slightly less flight time.
-I am using Panasonic NCR18650B in this build log just because I have some spare, and they do work fine for my setup.
-But try to get the VTC cells if you can, they do have much better discharge rates.
+Sony VTC5A (US18650VTC5A) and VTC6 (US18650VTC6) are the popular choices, with capacity of 2600mAh and 3000mAh respectively.
+VTC5A has higher discharge rate (25A) than VTC6 (20A), but slightly less flight time.
+I am using Panasonic NCR18650B in this build log only because I have some spare.
+They are okay for powering FPV goggles, maybe some low power builds too, but try to get the VTC cells if you can, they have much better performance.

 Buy 18650 Batteries Here: